Daz Sampson: Football career

 Sampson started his career as a footballer, spending his youth years at Manchester City's Junior Blues side, before being spotted by ex-Brighton manager Jimmy Melia whilst managing at Stockport.
 Following injury Sampson then quit the game as a player going on to manage and coach at semi-pro level.

 Following musical success in Poland with Uniting Nations, Sampson took over the helm at a semi-professional club there and took them from bottom 3 to a Cup Final appearance in the 3rd tier of Polish football.

 In 2012, Sampson came out of retirement and played games for Guam Shipyard, based in Guam, an island in the Pacific Ocean.
 He then went on to coach and lead the Shipyard to a cup final win, and regular top 3 finishes.
-After 2 seasons Sampson moved to Tampa in Florida to take charge of a new semi-professional team about to franchise into 4th tier of the MLS.
+After two seasons Sampson moved to Tampa in Florida to take charge of a new semi-professional team about to franchise into fourth tier of the MLS.

-In 2015, Sampson returned to the UK and briefly took over a Step 6 Billinge FC in Cheshire, and then to Ashton United.
+In 2015, Sampson returned to the UK and briefly took over a Step 6 Billinge FC in Cheshire, and then to Ashton Town.